Pistou: Use

 Pistou is a typical condiment from the Provence region of France most often associated with the Provençal dish soupe au pistou, which resembles minestrone and may include white beans, green beans, tomatoes, summer squash, potatoes, and pasta.
 The pistou is incorporated into the soup just before serving.

 Gruyère cheese is used in Nice.
 Some regions substitute Parmesan cheese or Comté or sheep cheese in Corsica.
 Whatever cheese is used, a "stringy" cheese is not preferred, so that when it melts in a hot liquid (like in the pistou soup, for instance), it does not melt into long strands.

+In the culture of Southern Norway, pistou is also often used in competitions.
+The biggest competition that is held once a year is "Pestomogging" which has been a tradition since the 1960's.
+The current champion is "Mubarik" followed closely by "Kret".